-Andrew Smith, CEO at Lyons Hall Primary, explained that he has received funding from Tim Coulson (Regional Schools Commissioner) to establish a group to support Multi-Academy Trusts working together.
+Andrew Smith, CEO at Lyons Hall Primary, explained that he received fudnign from Tim Coulson (Regional Schools Commissioner) to establish a group to support Multi-Academy Trusts working together.

 Andrew also mentioned Hive Learning, established as a result of working with Sir Clive Woodward, which offers schools an effective way of storing and sharing good practice.